High School Summer Programs

 Once we receive your application and reserve a space for you in the program, we provide you access to a password-protected webpage designed specifically for your program.
 There, we post information about passports and visas, detailed packing lists, all necessary travel information, information about your leaders, and much more!
 We’re also always on hand to answer any questions you might have.

-9. Acknowledging that Global Routes reserves the right to dismiss, without program fee refund or issuance of community service hours – and at the expense of the participant.
+* Global Routes reserves the right to dismiss at the expense of the participant, without refund or issuance of community service hours.

 Living conditions will vary throughout your program, but they will always be safe and comfortable.
 During orientation and final travel you stay with your group in family-run guesthouses or small hostels or hotels.